abender/needham-schroeder/README.md

 * Checkout the Git-repository, go to the main directory and run `make` to build the library.
 * Go to the examples directory and run in seperate terminal(tab)s: 1) The server and daemon 2) The client.
 * The client will connect to the server and daemon and perform the key exchange.
-* See the examples code and `needham.h` for further informations
+* See the examples code and `needham.h` for further informations and configuration.

 It is intended, that the user may choose the lengths for identities, nonces and keys.
 With the current implementation there are the following limitations: